7th Grade

 Madrichim (8th-12th graders)

-KI Tzedakah Teens (KITT) (10th-12th)
+KI Tzedakah Teens (KITT) (9th-12th)

 KI Tzedakah Teens is a Jewish teen philanthropy program.
 Over the past 15 years, KITT has donated over $500,000 to national and international nonprofits.
 KI Tzedakah Teens meet monthly to: Form together as a board of a foundation and develop a mission statement; Develop a deeper understanding on how Jewish wisdom can help inform philanthropic decisions; Learn about important local and international issues facing our world; Research and understand how Jewish and non-Jewish organization are working to address these issues; Send Requests for Proposals to applicable nonprofits, review grant proposals, raise funds, and interview organizations; Make difficult but critical funding decisions; Build a community of Jewish teens who are passionate about changing the world.
+Click here for a video which explains KITT in more detail.
+(10th-12th grade).
+This program meets on Sunday mornings from 9:30am-12pm.

-Teen Social Action Trip
+Teen Social Action Trip (9th-12th Grade)

 KI EDU: Powered by AJU Courses